 Why not go sea glass hunting on a beach as a typhoon is barely headed out of town?
-With the remnants of Typhoon Songda having just passed over the coast of Washington, we decided to give sea glass hunting on Glass Beach at Port Townsend in Washington state a try.
+With the remnants of Typhoon Songda having just passed over the coast of Washington, my daughter and I decided to give sea glass hunting on Glass Beach at Port Townsend in Washington state a try.

 The theory is that if we could get there and if the beach was not covered in waves, the storm may have churned up some treasures.
 That or buried everything.